ELELAB/LipidDyn/README.md

 ```

 **N.B**<br/>
-The setup.py will also install all the python library required by LypidDyn to work
+The setup.py will also install all the python library required by LipidDyn to work

 In case you want to deactivate the virtual environment just tipe the following
 command into the terminal.